yisuanwang/Finestyler/README.md

 ![Soulstyler Threshold Experiments](./img/expt.jpg)

-We find that the threshold t = 0.7 is able to exactly balance the stylization of the unsegmented part of the target object and the original image features of the non-target object region.
+We found that the threshold value t = 0.7 can just balance the stylization of the unsegmented part of the target object and the original image features of the non-target object region.
+A threshold t that is too small will result in non-targeted areas of the image being stylized, and too large will result in loss of stylization (loss of color or texture) in the targeted areas.

 ## How to Run